Hi, I’m Camille, they. them \ she. her

-My commitment is to walk alongside you in your journey toward healing, honouring both your individual story and the collective wisdom that emerges when we embrace our full humanity.
+My commitment is to walk alongside you in your journey towards embodiment and healing, honouring both your individual story and the collective wisdom that emerges when we embrace our full humanity.

 The Aya is a west African Adinkra symbol meaning “Fern”.